ahanel13/ahanel13.github.io/_posts/2024-12-21-Understanding 0.CL and O.CL Attacks: A Comparative Guide.md

 > The `Content-Length` *must* be correct when confirming CSD.
 {: .prompt-danger}

+Just like in the [previous section](#3-send-this-request-and-observe) if the body of the first request affects the response of the second request, then you most likely have a deysnc vulnerability.

 #### 5. Create Desync POC
-Once we've confirmed that a desync is occuring we attempt to recreate the issue on a vicitm by building the attack from the browser.
+Once we've confirmed that a desync is occurring we attempt to recreate the issue on a victim by building the attack from the browser.

 1. Navigate to a website with HTTPS that is not the website we've been targeting (vulnerable-webiste.com).
 2. Open the browser dev tools and configure the **Preserve Log** and **Connection ID** options in the **Network** tab.